 This opens a web browser where you next log in with your Azure DevOps credentials and generate an access token.

 Copy your token to the clipboard as this is the only time you will see this token.
 Paste the token into GitKraken and click on .

 Generating an SSH Key for Azure DevOps

 GitKraken uses your local SSH Config from SSH Defaults to fetch and push unless you set up a Azure DevOps-specific SSH key, or enable your local SSH Agent.

-Once your Azure DevOps account has been connected to GitKraken, you may easily generate an SSH key and add it to your Azure DevOps account from Preferences Authentication.
+Once your Azure DevOps account has been connected to GitKraken, you may easily generate an SSH key and add it to your Azure DevOps account from Preferences Integrations.

 Click the magic button and add the key to your Azure DevOps account.

 GitKraken's integration with Azure DevOps provides handy information about your repositories.

 First, you may search through your existing repositories when cloning: